Summary

 Vocabulary focus

 The vocabulary section introduces C2-level business and leadership terms essential for strategic discussions.
-Students will learn and practice words like 'paradigm shift,' 'impetus,' 'holistic approach,' 'stakeholder alignment,' and 'actionable feedback.'
-The lesson also provides a bank of useful phrases for conducting coaching conversations, categorized by function such as opening a session, giving feedback, and setting goals.
+Key terms include 'paradigm shift,' 'impetus,' 'holistic approach,' 'stakeholder alignment,' and 'actionable feedback.'
+Students also learn useful phrases for conducting coaching conversations, categorized by function such as opening a session, giving feedback, and setting goals.

 Grammar focus